12-Month Wedding Timeline

 – Photo Booth people (set up and tear-down times)

 The list of vendors in your specific case may be much longer.
 But make sure you keep in touch more often moving ahead and cross-check and reconfirm they are capturing your vision and are on track with your wedding timeline.
-They have to fully comprehend what they have to accomplish on your wedding day.
+They must fully comprehend what they have to accomplish on your wedding day.

 Also, ensure the vendors are all set with the venue’s rules.
 They may need to provide certificates of liability insurance.